evanliu3594/PM2.5-attr-mort/README.md

 ## 4.0-doing

 PM<sub>2.5</sub>-Attr-Mort v4.0 will be attached with fullly potential of easy extention and incorporation of multi-scale of input data.
 Which means this calculation model are finally capabale of community, urban, regional, national and global scale calculations - with just specify the scale of your data- and calculation will be done.

-# Usage
-Extract & replace the FID-info, Pop, PM<sub>2.5</sub> and age-structure data with yours(PLZ remember keep data in the same strcuture), then run the functions in R/Rstudio.

 # Developer note
 I made the calculation process generalized to be able to adopt to any attributable death estimations by applying population table, incidence table, concentration table and the concentration-correspondingly relative risk lookup table together.